-Ventana Canyon Trail is a 9.6 mile lightly trafficked out and back trail located near Tucson, AZ that features beautiful wild flowers and is rated as difficult.
+Ventana Canyon Trail is a 9.5 mile lightly trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Feb 1-4, 2017: Ventana Canyon Trail to Esperero Trail to the Window Rock to Window Peak to Cathedral Rock Trail to Sabino Canyon Trail to Romero Pass to Romero Canyon Trail and out at Catalina State Park.
 Four days and three nights.